-The 2018 data release was especially exciting because it was the first data release in the new Industry scheme with 546 Industries based on the updated BEA Benchmark and Census of Agriculture.
+The 2018 data release was especially exciting because it was the first data release in the new Industry scheme with 546 Industries based on the updated U.S. Bureau of Economic Analysis (BEA) Benchmark and Census of Agriculture.

 The new Industry scheme obviously has some changes from the 536 Industry scheme.
 We only lost three Industries due to disaggregation.
 Notably, wholesale trade has been split into 10 different wholesale Industries.
 Insurance carriers is now split into direct life and all others.
 Real estate is now split into tenant-occupied and other real estate.
 Finally, at both the local and state levels, the non-education spending pattern will be split into hospitals and health services and other services.
 Details on the changes can be found in the article BEA Benchmark & The New 546 Industry Scheme.

 COMPARING DATA ACROSS TIME

 Compare data across time (2001 - 2021) in IMPLAN, using the most up-to-date Industry Scheme!